FSE19Submitter/Does-this-Incident-Matter/README.md

 2. Lamkanfi et al., which applies the standard text miningmethod to process text descriptions.
 Then, it counts tokenfrequency and uses the Naive Bayes algorithm to predictbug severity. `Baseline_Bayes.ipynb`

 3. Zhang at al., which applies the standard text miningmethod and calculates the similarities between a new bugreport and historical bug reports using BM25F and LDA(Latent Dirichlet Allocation).
 According to the similar-ities, it infers the bug severity based on the top-k nearestneighbors among historical reports (KNN). `Baseline_KNN.ipynb`

+## Generality of DeepTIP

+We compared DeepTIP with the state-of-the-art bug severity prediction approach(Zhang at al.).
+Here, we used the same Mozilla dataset released in the compared work, and as reported in the paper the state-of-the-art approach achieved the precision of 0.439 and the recall of 0.486.
+Since the problem of Mozilla bug severity prediction is a 5-class classification problem, the current performance is relatively low.
+By applying DeepTIP to the same dataset, DeepTIP achieves the precision of 0.610 and the recall of 0.536, improving the state-of-the-art approach by 41.00% and 10.29% respectively. `Mozilla`

 ## Thanks